rjsalamanca/ppl-tracker/README.md

   - [x] Rework Error Codes/Refactor/Remove commented code
 - [ ] Add end date for routine so we can finish
 - [ ] Add an end routine button incase we wanted to end routine early
-- [ ] Progress Page for our routines
+- [ ] Progress Page for our routines.